llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   #include "source_n.cpp"
   #endif

-Non-exported ``using`` declarations are not needed if using implementation module units.
+Non-exported ``using`` declarations are unnecessary if using implementation module units.
 Instead, third-party modules can be imported directly in implementation module units.